pattonsgirl/CEG3120/Projects/Project4/README.md

 ### Tasks

-- Create an Access Token with Read / Write access to your DockerHub account's repositories.
+1. Create an Access Token with Read / Write access to your DockerHub account's repositories.
-- Set GitHub Secrets named DOCKER_USERNAME and DOCKER_TOKEN containing your DockerHub username & DockerHub access token, respectively.
+2. Set GitHub Secrets named DOCKER_USERNAME and DOCKER_TOKEN containing your DockerHub username & DockerHub access token, respectively.
-- Set up GitHub Actions workflow to build and push docker image to DockerHub
+3. Set up GitHub Actions workflow to build and push docker image using your `Dockerfile` to DockerHub

 ### Documentation